act-rules/act-rules.github.io/_rules/links-with-identical-names-and-context-serve-equivalent-purpose-fd3a94.md

 This rule specifically targets links within the exact same context.
 Links with identical name that are in identical (but not the same) contexts also fail [2.4.4 Link Purpose (In Context)][sc244].
 However, defining "identical context" unambiguously was not really possible and was left out of this rule.

-This rule applies to links with identical accessible names and context that are not [ambiguous to users in general](https://www.w3.org/TR/WCAG21/#dfn-ambiguous-to-users-in-general), which is the exception mentioned in Success Criterion 2.4.4 Link Purpose (In Context).
+Links that are [ambiguous to users in general](https://www.w3.org/TR/WCAG21/#dfn-ambiguous-to-users-in-general) are covered by the exception mentioned in Success Criterion 2.4.4 Link Purpose (In Context).
 If the links are ambiguous to users in general, users of assistive technologies are not at a disadvantage when viewing the links, which makes it more of a general user experience concern than an accessibility issue.

 ### Bibliography